Recognizing OCD: Ethical Considerations and Differential Diagnosis

 A woman sitting at a desk using a laptop with a black screen, near a window with a gray handbag and a white patterned bag.
 There are cups, a portable external hard drive, and a phone on the desk.

-• CE Hours: 4 ETHICS
+• CE Credit: 4 NBCC Hours

-• Instructor: Natasha Moharter, LPCC, CPC, MHC
+• Instructor: Natasha Moharter, LPCC

 Learning Objectives